n1kdo/lotw-qso-analyzer/README.md

 `adif-log-analyzer` shows your DXCC QSO progress over time.

+There are two scripts of interest here:

 The 'get_lotw_adif.py' script can connect to Logbook of the World and download (and update) ADIF files for you, and it can download your DXCC "cards" file for all contacts that are confirmed by the DXCC desk.

-The 'adif-log-analyzer.py' script will read and crunch the data in the specified ADIF file and create some useful charts from that information.
+The 'adif_log_analyzer.py' script will read and crunch the data in the specified ADIF file and create some useful charts from that information.
 It can accept LoTW adif, the adif from the 'get_lotw_adif' script, and it can use DXKeeper ADIF, too.